Floorp-Projects/Floorp/remote/doc/CodeStyle.md

 Linting
 -------

-The remote agent consists mostly of JavaScript code, and we lint that using [mozlint], which is harmonises different linters including [eslint].
+The Remote Agent consists mostly of JavaScript code, and we lint that using [mozlint], which is harmonises different linters including [eslint].

 To run the linter and get sensible output: